microfoam/maximal/README.md

 These file names and sequences should never be modified because they are used for historical comparisons of different versions of maximal.
 These files are now stored in waves/ subdirectory.

-UPDATE FOR RECENT VERSIONS (surf-themed): Solved synthetic sequences in the example corpus are saved in the waves/tubespit/ sub-directory.
+UPDATE #1 FOR RECENT VERSIONS (surf-themed): Solved synthetic sequences in the example corpus are saved in the waves/tubespit/ sub-directory.
 Solved natural sequences are saved in the waves/animals sub-directory.
 Unsolved tricksy sequences are saved in the waves/chowder/ sub-directory.

+UPDATE #2: As hundreds more tricksy sequences have been solved, the sequences in the various sub-directories 'waves/seals', 'waves/sharks', 'waves/tubespit', and 'waves/chowder' now merely represent different generations of solved sequence patterns.
+To say a bit more, we have deemed it useful to keep these example corpora in separate sub-directories.

 _______________________________________________
 FILE: waves/Dxxxx_ex3.txt, Dxxxx_NEE.txt ("xxxx" is a Drosophila species name)